Artists In Their Own Words: Maya Taylor

 A: I just went on a road trip this summer that was so beautiful—through Wyoming and Colorado—but I don’t want to pick that, even though it was amazing.

 I think I would road trip through Italy.
 I would love to drive through the countryside, small towns, mountains, and go all over the entire country.
 I’ve been there once before, and I think it’s such a beautiful and inspiring place.

 I would go solo—even though having someone there is great—and I would bring all the music I ever wanted to choreograph to, and I would listen to it while I was driving.
 And eating.
 I would speak the little Italian I know, take a ton of photos, and find little pockets along the way where I could stop and choreograph.

 I might have to do that.

-Maya Taylor is an award-winning local choreographer, and you can see her work this weekend at the Marigny Opera House with the premiere of the ballet Orfeo.
-The ballet—fully choreographed by Maya with music by Tucker Fuller—will run from October 2 - 4 at 8:00 p.m. each day.
+Maya Taylor is an award-winning local choreographer, and you can see her work this weekend at the Marigny Opera House for the remount of Orfeo.
+The ballet—fully choreographed by Maya with music by Tucker Fuller—will run from April 14-16 at 8:00 p.m.
+You can purchase tickets here.
 Keep up with Maya and her work by reading her website and following her on Facebook.

 Kelley Crawford is a professor, writer, mentor, dancer, and constant questioner.
 If you would like to contact Kelley Crawford, you can email her at firstname.lastname@example.org.